soonh1/c1st-project/README.md

    1. **Hint:** https://www.learnrxjs.io/learn-rxjs/recipes/type-ahead.
 However, you need to modify the pipe.

-1. (Hard) Test your app functions correctly according to 3.ii by simulating a slow connection in Dev Tools -> Network -> Fast 3G.
+1. Test your app functions correctly according to 3.ii by simulating a slow connection in Dev Tools -> Network -> Fast 3G.
     What happens if you type while `products.json` is loading.
    `exhaustMap` might help you solve any race condition issues.

-**Extra questions, for extra fun (optional)**
+**Extra questions, for extra fun**
-1. (Hard) Which data structure makes this search fast, like almost constant time.
+1. Which data structure makes this search fast, like almost constant time.
 Show example?
 1. It's friday night.
 How much beer do you drink?